-- The region has a large untapped geothermal resource potential; - The geothermal resources are an indigenous, reliable, environmentally clean and economically viable, renewable energy resource; - Development of geothermal resources are constrained by (i) the risks that are associated with resource exploration and development; (ii) the financial risks that are associated with investment in power development projects; and (iii) lack of appropriate investment and institutional settings in many East African countries; - Diversified use of geothermal energy augments energy supply from hydro power plants and improves the generation mix.
+- The region has a large untapped geothermal resource potential; - The resource is an indigenous, reliable, environmentally clean and economically viable, renewable energy resource; - Development of geothermal resource is constrained by (i) the risks that are associated with resource exploration and development; (ii) the financial risks that are associated with investment in power development projects; and (iii) lack of appropriate investment and institutional settings in many East African countries; - Diversified use of energy augments energy supply from hydro power plants and improves the generation mix.
 It avoids vulnerability to drought and oil price fluctuations.